vjavle28/sailbot/USAGE.md

----
-title: Set up Supabase with Netlify template
+# Set up Supabase with Netlify Astro template
----

 In this guide we’re going to install and configure the Supabase Netlify extension, create Supabase project and fill the database with data.